Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Implementation

 \section{Implementation}

-We have developed \sys and all the baseline systems discussed in section \cref{sec:eval-setup} using Pytorch, amounting to 7377 lines of Python code.
-To enhance the performance of delta encoding, we have implemented Huffman encoding and run-length encoding using 300 lines of C++ code.
-Integrating \sys into user applications is effortless, necessitating less than 10 lines of code modifications.
-Additionally, we provide a custom callback for the MosaicML composer \cite{composer} library, enabling single-line integration of our system into applications developed with Composer.
-This strategy can be readily extended to similar frameworks such as Pytorch-lightning \cite{pytorch-lightning} and Keras \cite{keras}, both of which offer a high-level trainer interface.
+We have developed \sys and all the baseline systems discussed in \S~\ref{sec:eval-setup} using Pytorch, amounting to 7377 lines of Python code.
+To enhance the performance of delta encoding, we have implemented Huffman encoding and run-length encoding using 300 lines of C++ code. \sys can be effortlessly integrated into user applications with less than 10 lines of code modifications (\cref{lst:code-torch}).
+Additionally, we provide a custom callback for the MosaicML composer library, enabling single-line integration of our system into applications developed with Composer (\cref{lst:code-composer}).
+This strategy can be readily extended to frameworks such as Pytorch-lightning and Keras, both of which offer a high-level trainer interface.